By Jack D. Young, Early American Coppers (EAC) ……

 1836 Gobrecht Dollar (Images courtesy HA.com, Jack Young)

 After receiving an email from one of the members of a group of apparently connected sellers I monitor inquiring if I would be interested in purchasing an 1836 dollar, I immediately went into my saved images and information from research over the last two years regarding current struck counterfeits.
-At the start I focused my research and attention on the early coppers as a member of EAC but eventually refocused on other denominations and varieties.
+At the start, I focused my research and attention on the early coppers as a member of EAC but eventually refocused on other denominations and varieties.
 In a previously known suspicious group of a TPG submission of coins that netted many of the fake early coppers we continue to chase (images stored on the EACS.org blog site) was a questionable 1836 Gobrecht!
-The on-line cert actually stated “Grade PENDING”, and the images were still available on the TPG website for comparison to this latest offered example.
+The online cert actually stated “Grade PENDING”, and the images were still available on the TPG website for comparison to this latest offered example.

 Comparing the images of both I immediately noticed common sister marks between these two apparently different examples and posted my observations on our fake and counterfeit discussion Facebook page “Dark Side”; this eventually turned into one of the longest responded posts we’ve had over there and resulted in the “discovery” of several examples with four imaged in TPG slabs.
-Again, the participation of the dedicated members of this group make the research and documentation of these struck fakes a much easier task, especially with the nearly instant availability of information on the internet.
+Again, the participation of the dedicated members of this group makes the research and documentation of these struck fakes a much easier task, especially with the nearly instant availability of information on the internet.

 As I discussed in a previous CoinWeek article on damaged and repaired source coins, my next step is to create a “time-line”.
 I use this while reviewing the available subject images to help determine which came first in a logical progression in an effort to sort out the differences and duplicates among a group of possibly different and unique examples.